EPCCed/tesseract-docs/user-guide/connecting.rst

 A typical Windows installation will not include a terminal client, though there are various clients available.
-We recommend all our Windows users to download and install MobaXterm to access Cirrus.
-It is very easy to use and includes an integrated X server with SSH client to run any graphical applications on Cirrus.
+We recommend all our Windows users to download and install MobaXterm to access Tesseract.
+It is very easy to use and includes an integrated X server with SSH client to run any graphical applications on Tesseract.

 You can download MobaXterm Home Edition (Installer Edition) from the following link: